bitloops/bitloops-language/documentation/docs/getting-started/quick-start.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Implementation of To Do App
+# Quick Start

+How to create a ToDo App with BL

-Implementation of To Do App as example
+Creating a To Do App as example

 ## Project structure